High school (grades 9-12) · Chesapeake, VA

 What is the racial and ethnic makeup of Deep Creek High?

-The largest demographic group at Deep Creek High is African American at 36.9%.
-The school serves a diverse student body in Chesapeake, VA.
+The largest demographic group at Deep Creek High is African American at 36.9% of enrollment, in Chesapeake, VA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 71.2/100.

 What is the Resource Investment Index for Deep Creek High?

-Deep Creek High has a Resource Investment Index of 62/100 (C+) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Deep Creek High has a Resource Investment Index of 61/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page